 Additional storage for AIML: minimize the additional storage used for AIML process.
 Additional AIML storage may include the storage required for AIML model training data and the model parameters.
 For example, the STAs performing training may need storage for the training data or/and the model parameters, the STAs performing inference needs storage for the model parameters [17].
 The model parameters could be the codebook used in the K-means based schemes (e.g., [10], [17], [18]), or the neural network coefficients in the autoencoder based schemes (e.g., [11], [20]), or both the codebook and neural network coefficients in the autoencoder based scheme in [19].

+AIML model generalization: improve the generalization capability of AIML models.
+Generalization refers to the ability of an AIML model to be used in various scenarios, such as different bandwidths, number of transmit antennas, or number of spatial streams.
+For example, a single codebook can be used in different scenarios for K-means based CSI feedback schemes (e.g., [10], [17], [18]); a single neural network model (including both architecture and parameters) can be used in different scenarios for autoencoder based CSI feedback schemes (e.g., [11], [19], [20]).

 Technical Feasibility Analysis